skibblenybbles/django-daydreamer/README.md

 classes, so set up a few base classes that provide the common behaviors you need and inherit from them throughout your view codebase.

-The behavior of all the authentication view decorator mixins defined in `daydreamer.views.decorated.auth` (import accessible at `daydreamer.views.decorated`) can be controlled with a consistently-named set of inherited attributes.
+The behavior of all the authentication view behaviors defined in `daydreamer.views.decorated.auth` (import accessible at `daydreamer.views.decorated`) can be controlled with a consistently-named set of inherited attributes.
 The attributes are prefixed to match their